lebrice/pop-based-training/README.md

 ## Notes
-- This implementation is framework-agnostic.
-Feel free to use Pytorch, Tensorflow, or whatever else you like to use inside your evaluation function.
 - A helper `Config` class is provided in [`config.py`](config.py) file, for your convenience.
 It contains some attributes and methods commonly useful when running an experiment, for instance creating log directory, etc.
     - It can also be very useful when paired with [`simple-parsing`](https://github.com/lebrice/SimpleParsing), to automatically create the corresponding command-line arguments!
 ## Requirements: